 Who Can Be Tested with the HIV RNA Test?

-- Potential Exposure to HIV-1 in the past 12 weeks
+- Anyone who is known to have potential Exposure to HIV-1 in the past 12 weeks thru

 - Individuals who have received reactive (positive) results on an HIV antibody test

 - Negative or indeterminate results received from supplemental testing